PCJones/ultimate-splinterlands-bot/README.md

 **How to extend the newHistory.json without deleting existing data?**

+1. Backup newHistory.json in case something goes wrong
-Run `node combine.js` in the data folder to add the data from history.json to the newHistory.json file
+2. Run `node combine.js` in the data folder to add the data from history.json to the newHistory.json file